Target Worker Platform

 3. More training – Target workers are left to figure out new procedures and tasks as part of the modernization plan without thorough training, making it harder to perform our jobs and better serve our guests.

-4. More staff in each department – Target team members suggest the following changes for each department so that we may do our jobs better and provide better service to our guests:
+4. More staff in each department – We need more Target team members in each department so that we may do our jobs better and provide better service to our guests.

 1. Healthcare for all – Target workers struggle to afford costs of living, let alone healthcare costs, all team members deserve the same access to treatment that Target CEO Brian Cornell has.